yujinlim/bittrade-kraken-rest/README.md

 `pip install bittrade-kraken-rest` or `poetry add bittrade-kraken-rest`

-If you intend to use the CLI, install `bittrade-kraken-rest[fire]`

-Not all Kraken endpoints are implemented yet
+Not all Kraken endpoints are implemented yet.

 Public endpoints
 ------

-For all public endpoints, simply use `get_<endpoint>` or e.g. `python kraken.py get_system_status` for the CLI.
+For all public endpoints, simply use `get_<endpoint>`.

 Bring Your Own ~~Credentials~~ Signature (Private endpoints)
 ---